unyt-org/articles/articles/quick-introduction-to-uix.md

 ```

 UIX handles reactivity automatically.
 No `useState`, no `setState`, and no extra setup.
 The count variable updates the DOM as soon as its value changes.
 It’s simple, clean, and powerful.

+## Full-Stack Without the Hassle
+React is powerful for front-end development, but it needs tools like Next.js or a separate backend for full-stack capabilities.
+UIX combines both worlds seamlessly:

+* **Backend**: Built on Deno, a secure, modern JavaScript/TypeScript runtime with native support.
+No `node_modules` or package clutter.
+* **Frontend**: Uses JUSIX to handle JSX code, converting it into reactive JavaScript.
+The same logic runs on both server and client, simplifying development.

+**Why it matters:**

+* **Single Codebase**: Define your logic once.
+UIX handles both SSR and client-side reactivity.
+* **Cross-Realm Imports**: Share code between front-end and back-end effortlessly.
+No more context-switching.
+* **Built-In Routing**: UIX simplifies navigation with a router that works out of the box.